Home » Best Creamy Beans Recipe

 Directions

-• Add water, beans, bay leaves, and chili to a pot.
-Simmer gently until tender, about 2 hours.
+• Add the beans, water, bay leaves, and the whole chili pepper to a large pot.
+Bring everything to a gentle simmer, then lower the heat and let the beans cook slowly until tender, about 2 hours.

-• Ladle some bean cooking liquid into a bowl; whisk in garlic, coriander, black pepper, and salt.
-Return to pot.
+• Scoop some of the bean cooking liquid into a bowl.
+Whisk in the garlic, coriander, black pepper, and salt until well combined, then pour this mixture back into the pot.

 Recipe Video